cragis/McP/instructions/hand.md

 Insert the heater cartridge and the thermistor into the heater block of the hotend.

+Get a piece of telfon tubing, 53.5 mm long.

 Insert the teflon tubing into the hotend.
-There should be ? mm protruding.
+There should be 10 mm protruding.

 ![](img/hotend_insertion.jpg)\

 Insert the hotend into the extruder_body.
+Be careful to align everthing.
+However, it still takes some force to seat it properly.

 ## Step 9: Extruder cover assembly